tguens/understand-predict-winner.github.io/approach.md

-# Approach, models and assumption.
+# Approach, models and assumption

 ## Modelling assumptions and prediction problem
 - Let's recall that the datatset, after the full cleaning process consits of (socio-eonomic and demographic) **SCD indicators** for each pair (district, year), with the years ranging from 2010 to 2018 (predictors).
 The label is a 3 class vectors representing whether the elected candidate is "republican", "democrat" or "other".